xydinesh/greenwich/README.md

 # greenwich
-Web service to get timezone for a given points.
+Web service to get timezones for given points.

 # usage